One In Christ

 The Thekso (Thaksa) is the text of the liturgy for the Eucharist celebration or the Liturgy or liturgical book or the book of Eucharistic rite, used by celebrant in the Holy Qurbana.
 It originates from the Greek word ‘Taxsis’ meaning ‘rite’ or ‘text’.
 The most original, ancient, and venerable one Read more…

-By Jacob P Varghese, 10 months10 months ago
+By Jacob P Varghese, 4 years3 years ago

 Church Edifice, Altar Materials